fredsarm/fredsarm.github.io/notes/plan.md

 ## Objective

-Offer a way to show my work to to people of any place, giving information about it, describing projects I've accomplished and providing a way to contact me.
+Offer a way to show my work to people of any place, giving information about it, describing projects I've accomplished and providing a way to contact me.

 ***
 ## Pages